hris' Previous Journal

 Our departure point for our northern Europe voyage.

-After spending five weeks in The Netherlands capital city, Amsterdam, we moved on to Rotterdam and spent three days aboard the Cruise Hotel SS Rotterdam.
+After spending five weeks in The Netherlands capital city, Rotterdam and spent three days aboard the Cruise Hotel SS Rotterdam.
 The SS Rotterdam, known as "The Grande Dame", was launched by Queen Juliana in September, 1958.
 It was the last great Dutch "ship of state" and sailed for 40 years, retiring in the fall of 2000.